Analysis | Political divisions are increasingly stronger than family bonds

 These public examples are not unlike what’s playing out in other families, where political identity can be thicker than blood.

-Recent data shows how little love there is within families for political diversity.
+Recent data show how little love there is within families for political diversity.
 Support for marriage between couples with opposing political views is quickly declining.

 Two months before the 2020 election, a poll from the Economist/YouGov showed that nearly 40 percent of Democrats and 40 percent of Republicans would be somewhat or very upset at the prospect of their child marrying a person from the opposite political party.